List of Philadelphia Phillies minor league affiliates: History

 On April 14, 1934, the Phillies entered into their first affiliation agreement with the New York–Penn League Hazleton Mountaineers.
 The Phillies have been affiliated with the High-A Jersey Shore BlueClaws of the South Atlantic League since 2001, making it the longest-running active affiliation in the organization among teams not owned by the Phillies.
 Their newest affiliate is the Lehigh Valley IronPigs of the International League, which became the Phillies' Triple-A club in 2008.

 Geography

-Geographically, the Phillies' closest domestic affiliate is the Triple-A Lehigh Valley IronPigs of the International League, which play at Coca-Cola Park in Allentown, Pennsylvania, approximately 58 mi north-northwest of Philadelphia.
-Philadelphia's furthest domestic affiliates are the Single-A Clearwater Threshers of the Florida State League and Florida Complex League Phillies of the Florida Complex League, both of which play at BayCare Ballpark some 1049 mi away in Clearwater, Florida.
+Geographically, the Phillies' closest domestic affiliate is the Lehigh Valley IronPigs, which play at Coca-Cola Park in Allentown, Pennsylvania, approximately 58 mi north-northwest of Philadelphia.
+Their furthest domestic affiliates are the Single-A Clearwater Threshers of the Florida State League and Rookie Florida Complex League Phillies of the Florida Complex League, who play at adjacent ballparks some 1049 mi away in Clearwater, Florida.

+Current affiliates

+The Philadelphia Phillies farm system consists of seven minor league affiliates.